martinlicht/globalrouting2008/README.md

-# GlobalRouting
+# GlobalRouting2008

-This project solves instances of the ISPD Global Routing Contest 2008 and is based on a C++ programming-lab.
-For this repository, the code has been completely modernized.
+This project computes approximate solutions of global routing instances, as in the ISPD Global Routing Contest 2008.
+The code is based on a C++ programming-lab at the University of Bonn, but the code has been completely modernized for the purpose of this repository.

 Global routing is a notoriously hard combinatorial problem.
 The routing algorithm is rather simple and demonstrates a rudimentary approach to global routing.
 A basic outline is this:
 - Each net is routed by selecting one of its pins and searching the other pins using Dijkstra's algorithm